alexk99/the_router/bras/bras_howto_eng.md

 examples available on the internet, so, excuse me for not providing any examples here.

-But, I will provide the text of the main SQL query that illusrates using of TheRouter specific radius attributes and a text of TheRouter VAS dictionary.
+But, I will provide the text of the main SQL query that illusrates using of TheRouter specific radius attributes and, the text of TheRouter VAS dictionary is also provided.

 /etc/raddb/sql/mysql/dialup.conf